 A less favourite example of Post-Modern architecture would Michael Graves’ Eisner Building, built for Team Disney as part of it’s headquarters.
 It famously appropriates the ancient greek architectural element of a caryatid, a sculpted figure of a woman taking the place of a column, with the seven dwarves from Snow White.
 Aesthetically, I do not care for it and feel it takes the post-modern idea a little too far – but should personal taste count when discussing architectural preservation matters?

-Many famous modernist architects, like Philip Johnson, went on to design post-modern structures and while they may be less high-brow than the modernist work they did, the point was for architecture to once again appeal to general public.
+Many famous modernist architects, like Philip Johnson, went on to design post-modern structures and while they may be less high-brow than the modernist work they did, the point was for architecture to once again appeal to general public and not be for architecture for architects which many felt had been too intellectualized and subsequently became dehumanized.
 The way I see it, the point was really for everyone to feel like they could make up the rules and do as they please – much like Calvinball.

 Some may call it a moment of madness while others find it to be a breath of fresh air.
 Case in point; The AT&T building in New York, designed by a modernist champion and icon, Philip Johnson.
-Albeit, similar in principle, this building, like very few others like it, gets something right yet still seems far fetched to most architects today.
-This has raised the important question that led me to undertaking this thought piece: Who decides what buildings we preserve and what buildings we demolish.
-What is the value of art outside its stylistic period of romanticism?
+A postmodern masterpiece that is facing the threat of renovation and sparking outrage and protest.
+This has raised the important question that led me to undertaking this thought piece: if a building is deemed a valuable historic example of a period of architecture, should it be protected?